 Our school nurse, visits the school on a regular basis.
 If you have any concerns regarding your child's health please make an appointment to see her.

-Please see link to Administering medicine policy for more information.
+Please see link to Supporting pupils with medical needs policy for more information.